noorq/casser-example/README.md

 Running application is [here](http://uscis.noorq.com)

-Build on top of PlayFramework and Casser.
+Built on top of PlayFramework and Casser.

 Quick start: